commercionetwork/commercionetwork/x/commerciokyc/spec/README.md

 > Any module or message handler that allows either direct or indirect sending of funds must explicitly guarantee those funds cannot be sent to module accounts (unless allowed).

-The supply `Keeper` also introduces new wrapper functions for the auth `Keeper` and the bank `Keeper` that are related to `ModuleAccount`s in order to be able
+The supply `Keeper` also introduces new wrapper functions for the auth `Keeper` and the comerciokyc `Keeper` that are related to `ModuleAccount`s in order to be able
 to:

 - Get and set `ModuleAccount`s by providing the `Name`.